Insulation vacuum removal is fast, clean, and efficient.

 - In preparation for remodeling

-We can be in and out of your home while you are at work in downtown Portland, running errands around Eugene, or picking up the kids from school in Vancouver.
+We can be in and out of your home while you are at work, running errands around town, or picking up the kids from school.
 With no real intrusion of machinery or equipment, there is virtually no disruption to your home in the process.
-Vacuum insulation removal eliminates any discomfort, mess, or furniture moving.
-When it's time to remove insulation that is old and dirty, give Knez a call.
-We'll take care of the mess and haul it away so you don't have to.
+Vacuum insulation removal eliminates any discomfort, mess, and in most cases requires minimal furniture moving.
+Once you've removed your old, dirty insulation, we will happily provide a free insulation evaluation so you can begin thinking about next steps.
+Give Knez a call.
+We’ll take care of the mess and haul it away so you don’t have to.

 Blown-in Insulation, also known as BIBS (Blow-In-Blanket System) insulation, or loose fill insulation, is a unique method of air-injecting insulation behind mesh liners to prevent settling in the walls and ceilings.
 It is often used to insulate already existing homes or buildings that have no previous insulation, or where additional insulation is needed to insure greater quality for structures overall.
 Made up of loose particles which are blown into an attic or wall cavities, installation is best done by a professional, as it requires special pneumatic equipment, and even distribution of the material is essential.